 - If they're for resale, it's "Inventory."

-Fyle automates expense tracking, ensuring accurate categorization and minimizing the risk of errors.
-By automating data capture and applying intelligent coding, Fyle helps businesses maintain reliable financial records, streamlining reconciliation and reporting processes.
+Our automated expense tracking software, ensures accurate categorization and minimizing the risk of errors.
+By automating data capture and applying intelligent coding, we help businesses maintain reliable financial records, streamlining reconciliation and reporting processes.